 189 parents responded to the KHDA's pre-inspection survey and 99% were satisfied with the quality of education provided by the school.
 They feel that their children are happy and safe at school.
 Parents feel that school leaders and staff listen to them and act on their views.
 They are provided with the information and support they need to help their children.

 They describe the school "as a lovely friendly school with a community feel.
 All staff are approachable and make us feel welcome."

 Rarely does the KHDA quote such warm comments from parents!

-In Dubai, where big is increasingly best among school developers, Arcadia School is certainly worth seeking out for an exception to the rule, a school that proves small really can be quite beautiful.
-The launch of the neighbouring Secondary school in September 2020 means that parents will have the option of offering their children a through-school experience, albeit split across two neighbouring campuses.
+In Dubai, where big is increasingly seen to be best among school developers, Arcadia School is certainly worth seeking out for an exception to that rule and a school that proves small really can be quite beautiful.
+The launch of the Secondary school now means that parents have the option of offering their children a through-school experience, albeit split across two neighbouring but highly resourced campuses.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.

 Are you looking for a place for your child, and want help from our school consultants?
 If so, click on the link below, and we will forward your request for information to the school or schools of the same type that we are confident have availability.
 This is a free service for our readers.
 Request Information